Docterpanzen/Teaching_Factory_IoT/README.md

 ## Time Series Data Visualization

-This script fetches and visualizes time series data from an SQLite database using Plotly.
+This Module `visualize.py` fetches and visualizes time series data from an SQLite database using Plotly.
 It includes functions for converting timestamps, querying data, and plotting it in a line chart.
 Below are example plots for `final_weight` and `temperature` data, demonstrating the script's capability to generate insightful visualizations from the database.

 ### Final Weight Plot